mahditn2000/recursiveBuildSum/README.md

 # recursiveBuildSum

-we have a recursive function to print all the ways we can build an input number with adding of our given array numbers.
+A recursive function to print all the ways can build an input number with sum of given array numbers.

 <br>